Fudan-iGEM/2023-wiki/docs/src/software.md

 3. **Run Step 2: RAP Builder**

-   In `RAP Builder` page ([Figure 7](#fig-7)), you can select design mode (RBS/Stem loop design mode) and input the sequence of the enzyme.
+   In `RAP Builder` page ([Figure 7](#fig-7)), you can select design mode (RBS or stem-loop design mode) and input the sequence of the enzyme.
 Then you can click `Submit` button to run RAP Builder!
 After completion of RAP Builder, the results will be automatically downloaded, containing a sequence file in `GeneBank` format and an annotation in `csv` format.

    <div style="text-align: center;" id="fig-7">
        <img src="https://static.igem.wiki/teams/4765/wiki/czy/rap-builder-demo-czy.png" style='width:80%'>